KgothatsoSeshoka46/KgothatsoSeshoka46/README.md

 # Hi, I'm Kgothatso 👋

 🌐 Aspiring Network Engineer
-📚 Studies BSc in IT
+📚 Studied BSc in IT
 🛠️ Skilled in TCP/IP, Subnetting, and Network Troubleshooting

 ## 🔧 Tools & Technologies